pyfb78/competitive-coding-setup/Setup-neovim-linux.md

 `cd .config/nvim`

 This will basically take you to the configuration file for neovim.
 If you want, you can use the `ls` command to see what is inside of it.
-There will be nothing nothing.
+There will be nothing.
 You should create a file using
 `touch init.vim`

 Now, you will want to download vim-plug.
 This will make your life easier when downloading plugins to make neovim look nicer.
 To download vim-plug, you will want to run the command;